Ready for a gap year too?

 The concept of a gap year program is still new for many students.
 When were you first introduced to the idea of taking a gap year before college?

-In Europe, the UK, England, it’s common.
+In Europe, the UK, England, gap years are common.
 A couple kids in my school were considering doing gap years.
 I talked to one of them about it, started researching, and I found Winterline.
-It was like this holy grail of gap year programs — you travel and learn skills you actually need to learn for college and for independent living.
+To me, it was like this holy grail of gap year programs — you travel and learn skills you actually need for life – not just for college.
 I just fell in love with it.
-I was ecstatic, really.

 Why did you choose to take a gap year?

 There are a couple of reasons actually.
-First, I wasn’t having the motivation to sit in a classroom for hours and hours a day.
-For me, senioritis kicked in the second or third week of this year, 2017.
-I’ve never been the kind of person that likes to listen to lectures for one and a half hours, or seventy minute periods, with five classes a day.
-Our school started a new schedule this year where if the teachers let you out five minutes early, they get scolded, and I just hate it.
-I really, really hate it.
+I wasn’t having the motivation to sit in a classroom for hours and hours a day.
+For me, senioritis kicked in the second or third week of senior year.
+I’ve never been the kind of person that likes to sit in a chair and listen days on end, and this year was no different.
+I guess I was itching for something else, but really didn’t know what.

 What country on our itinerary are you most excited to visit?

-My goal is, when I’m done with my gap year, to go to my college and be prepared for life.
-I’m actually going to Hofstra.
-They deferred my scholarship and my acceptance.
-So it’s really a win-win, I have nothing to lose by going on a gap year.
+My goal is when I’m done with my gap year is to hit the ground running in college and be better prepared for life.
+I already did the college application and acceptance process, and then deferred my enrollment for a year.
+So it’s really a win-win, I have nothing to lose by going on a gap year, and so much to gain.

 What was the process of getting the deferral like?
 What’d you have to do?